Hawkgirl (Kendra Saunders): DC Rebirth

 In March 2016, DC Comics developed DC Rebirth, as a relaunch of its entire line of ongoing monthly superhero comic books.
 Using the end of The New 52 initiative in May 2016 as its launching point, DC Rebirth restored the DC Universe to a form much like that prior to the Flashpoint storyline while still incorporating numerous elements of The New 52, including its continuity.

 Following this, Hawkgirl made her first appearance in Dark Days: The Forge and Dark Days: The Casting, which served as a prelude to Dark Nights: Metal.

 Hawkgirl was originally born as Chay-Ara, the lover of the Egyptian prince Khufu.
 One night, Khufu and Chay-Ara discovered a Thanagarian ship that had landed on Earth.
 The ship was made of the mysterious Nth Metal.
 Exposure to the metal forced Chay-Ara and Khufu, as well as their enemy Hath-Set, into a cycle of endless reincarnation through time and space.
 Chay-Ara lived countless lives, before being reborn most recently as Kendra Saunders, while her lover's latest incarnation is Carter Hall.

 Kendra Saunders made her DC Rebirth debut in Dark Nights: Metal #1, she is introduced as the leader of the current Blackhawks, an anti-apocalyptic team.
 Seeking to prevent the Dark Knights' invasion on Earth, Hawkgirl warned the Justice League of the upcoming invasion of the Dark Multiverse and later worked with the League to help them defeat the Dark Knights.
 Hawkgirl is also a member of the Immortal Men, a group of the oldest beings of Earth.
 As such, she was entrusted by the Immortals with the mission of using the Anti-Monitor's astral brain in the Rock of Eternity to destroy the Dark Knights.
 However, when she tried to do so, she was interrupted by Barbatos who transformed her into a dark-hawk version of herself called Lady Blackhawk.
 It's later revealed that because of Barbatos's influence, Kendra's bond to the Nth Metal was merged into her being.
 She now boasts an altered physiology reminiscent to her past life as a Thanagarian, which resulted in the grafting of Nth Metal wings to Hawkgirl's back.

 Hawkgirl regained control of her body after Wonder Woman used her Lasso of Truth on her, restoring Kendra's memories.
-After finding Hawkman's Nth Metal mace, Wonder Woman and Hawkgirl traveled through a portal to Earth, where they ended up fighting various corrupted versions of the Justice League.
-During their battle, Hawkgirl encountered Hawkman possessed by the darkness of Barbatos.
-She was able to release him from the villain's command after encouraging Carter to remember all their past lives together.
+After finding Hawkman's Nth Metal mace, Wonder Woman and Hawkgirl travel through a portal to Earth, where they battle corrupted versions of the Justice League.
+During their battle, Hawkgirl encounters Hawkman possessed by Barbatos.
+She releases him from the villain's command after encouraging Carter to remember all their past lives together.
 After assisting in the defeat of Barbatos and the Dark Knights, Hawkgirl is recruited to join the new Justice League.